TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 #define SUPPORT_TRANSACTIONS
 ```
-Note 1: The [**Raspberry Pi Pico Touch Macro Keyboard by Dustin Watts**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), can be used unchanged on this display, provided the TFT_eSPI LCD driver is configured as shown above - the sketch code and uf2 file are included in here (TouchMacro.ino and TouchMacro.uf2).
-If the calibration colours are unclear do the calibration sequence blindly by pressing in sequence on the screen's Top-Left, Bottom-Left, Top-Right, Bottom-Right corners - the 12 Touchbuttons will then be functional.
-Remember to choose the PicoSDK as the USB stack.
-(It is recommended to rather use the other ST7789 Waveshare Touch LCD board - it is more compatible with the Pico Arduino libraries.)

-Note 2: The RPI Display Type is selected - [**see the comment here**](https://github.com/moononournation/Arduino_GFX/issues/151): *"ILI9488 configured in 16 bit parallel mode with a complicated spi to parallel bus converter using 2 74hc4094 chips, a 74hc4040 and a 74hc04d."* It is also described at the Note 2 URL as: *"The ILI9486 RPi display must be of the Waveshare design and use a 16 bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips."*
+Note 1: The RPI Display Type is selected - [**see the comment here**](https://github.com/moononournation/Arduino_GFX/issues/151): *"ILI9488 configured in 16 bit parallel mode with a complicated spi to parallel bus converter using 2 74hc4094 chips, a 74hc4040 and a 74hc04d."* It is also described at the Note 2 URL as: *"The ILI9486 RPi display must be of the Waveshare design and use a 16 bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips."*

-Note 3: A suitable user_setup.h for this board is [**shown here**](https://github.com/Bodmer/TFT_eSPI/discussions/1554?sort=new) towards the end.
+Note 2: A suitable user_setup.h for this board is [**shown here**](https://github.com/Bodmer/TFT_eSPI/discussions/1554?sort=new) towards the end.

-Note 4: This [**discussion**](https://forum.pjrc.com/threads/59334-3-5-quot-display-using-ILI9488-will-not-work-with-XPT2048_Touchscreen) examines problems with the ILI9488 chipset sharing the SPI MISO bus.
+Note 3: This [**discussion**](https://forum.pjrc.com/threads/59334-3-5-quot-display-using-ILI9488-will-not-work-with-XPT2048_Touchscreen) examines problems with the ILI9488 chipset sharing the SPI MISO bus.
 Also see the [**TFTeSPI Hardware modification**](https://github.com/Bodmer/TFT_eSPI/tree/master/docs/RPi_TFT_connections) of Raspberry Pi type LCDs.
 Refer to [**this guide**](https://www.pjrc.com/better-spi-bus-design-in-3-steps/) for better SPI shared bus design.

+Note 4: The Windows 10 SDK setup as [**previously described**](https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/blob/main/Install-PicoSDK-in-Windows10x64-July2022.pdf), can be used to compile the waveshare examples for the this board - [**instructions are here**](WavePicoEvaluationBoard.pdf)